daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ![](/resources_pages/imgs/jupyter_lab.PNG)

 If you already have installed Anaconda at some point in the past, we recommend that you update to the latest Anaconda version by updating conda.
-In bash, type the following:
+In Terminal, type the following:
 ```
 conda update conda
 conda update anaconda